-The Town of Saratoga was significantly influenced by the Hudson River, which connects historic events that shaped our nation and the visual character of the town.
+The Town of Saratoga was significantly influenced by the Hudson River, which connects historic events that shaped our nation and the identity of the town.
 The new Canal Region Gateway Visitor Center at Fort Hardy Park will soon open to visitors.
-In addition to providing visitors with ammenities and information about the area the center will feature interpretive exibits for those who want to understand the local commuinities and the people who have been unified by the interconnected waterways that run through.
+In addition to providing visitors with ammenities and information about the area the center will feature interpretive exibits for those who want to learn about the local commuinities and the people who have been unified by the interconnected waterways that run through.

 Saratoga is well known as a hub of heritage tourism.
-As one passes through the Villages of Schylerville and Victory several historic sites, landscapes and monuments are acessible on foot or bicycle from the Champlain Canalway Trail, the Empire State Trail, New York State Bike Route 9, the Erie Canalway National Heritage Corridor Trail and the New York State Canalway Water Trail!
+As the trail passes through the Villages of Schylerville and Victory several historic sites, landscapes and monuments are acessible on foot or bicycle from the Champlain Canalway Trail, the Empire State Trail, New York State Bike Route 9, the Erie Canalway National Heritage Corridor and the New York State Canalway Water Trail!

 Scroll to See

 Nearly 8-miles of trail cover nine individual trail segments through the Town of Saratoga.
 The centerpiece is a 1.5-mile span from the Schuyler House to the Dix Bridge that passes through Fort Hardy Park.
 At the north end of the trail is Hudson Crossing Park which is shared with the Town of Northumberland.